-Allium sativum lectin (ASA) is purified first with affinity chromatography and then with gel filtration.
+Allium sativum lectin (ASA) is isolated from garlic and purified with affinity chromatography.
 It is a dimer of two subunits.
 ASA binds to a number of α1-2-linked mannose residues.
 The lectin recognizes internal mannose and binds to the core pentasaccharide of N-linked glycans.
 In addition, the removal of sialic acids enhances binding activity.
 ASA has shown antiproliferative and apoptosis-inducing activity, making it a relative subject in cancer research.

-Allium sativum Lectin (ASA) is labeled with tetramethylrhodamine isothiocyanate (TRITC) and has an appropriate number of fluorochromes bound to provide the optimum staining characteristics for this lectin.
+Purified ASA is labeled with Tetramethylrhodamine isothiocyanate (TRITC) and comes in a stabilized liquid form.
 TRITC is a bright orange or red-fluorescent dye with excitation ideally suited to the 532-nm laser line.
 It has an excitation maximum at 546 nm and an emission maximum at 569 nm.
 Conjugated form of TRITC is used for cellular imaging applications.

 • Activity: Agglutinates rabbit but not human erythrocytes

 • Protein Concentration (Based on OD 280): 1 mg purified ASA TRITC/1 mL buffer

 • Carbohydrate Specificity: Mannose

 • Fluorescence: Red-Orange fluorescent

 Store frozen at -20°C in amber vials or covered with foil in appropriate aliquot sizes.
 Avoid freeze thaw cycles.
 Can be stored at 2-8°C for short term use.
 Clarify by centrifugation, if needed.